Nearsightedness in Materials with Indirect Band Gaps: Introduction

 \subsection{Outline}

-In Section 2, we introduce the physical background and linear tight binding models.
-We then provide definitions for the direct band gap $\gap$ and indirect band gap $\Gap$ in reciprocal space.
-In Section 3, we state the main results of this paper.
-To this end, we first discuss the dependence of nearsightedness in homogeneous systems, and then extend the result to the inhomogeneous systems with bounded perturbations.
-The results show that the decay rate actually depends on $\Gap$, and perturbations introduce a slower decay controlled by $\gap$ and the norm of the perturbations.
-At the end of our analysis, we further explore the decay rate for the derivatives of the density matrix, showing it depends on $\gap$.
-In Section 4, we provide numerical experiments to verify our analytical results.
-The main conclusions of this paper are summarised in Section 5.
-All proofs are collected in Section 6.
-In the appendix, we provide details of the Bloch transform, along with the specifics of numerical experiments.
+In \Cref{sec:tight_binding_models}, we introduce the physical background and linear tight binding models.
+We then provide definitions for the gap and vertical gap in reciprocal space.
+In \Cref{sec:results}, we present the main results of this work.
+We begin by discussing the dependence of nearsightedness principle in homogeneous systems, and then extend the analysis to strong locality by investigating the decay rate for the derivatives of the density matrix.
+Under additional regularity assumption, we further provide sharp estimates for both cases.
+Finally, we extend our analysis to inhomogeneous systems with bounded perturbations.
+In \Cref{sec:numerical}, we provide numerical experiments to verify our analytical results.
+The main conclusions of this paper are summarised in \Cref{sec:Conclusions}.
+All proofs are collected in \Cref{sec:Proofs of the Main Results}.
+In the appendix, we provide details of the Bloch transform, along with the specifics of numerical experiments and estimates for the exponential sum.